CarnegieHall/archivesspace-importguide/README.md

 ## ARCHIVESSPACE ASSESSMENT

-*[Enter text about how we are exploring ArchivesSpace as a solution to manage our physical collections]* ArchivesSpace is a database for the management of archival collection finding aids, in accordance with the most known international standards for description and catalouging.
-The elements tree schema, the internal browser and the interoperability with other database systems make ArchivesSpace a perfect program to store documents and series. *Import* and *Export* of EADs Xml permits an easy
+In early 2017, CH Archives began exploring different free and open source software to manage its physical paper and object collections.
+ArchivesSpace is a database for the management of archival collection finding aids and metadata, in accordance with international standards for description and catalouging.
+The elements tree schema, the internal browser, and the interoperability with other database systems make ArchivesSpace an appealing free and open source option to store documents and series. *Import* and *Export* of EAD XML would enable the CH Archives to better integrate systems and comprehensively manage the scope of our physical collection data.
+The contents of this repository, including the [Import Guide](archivesspace-import.md), are the working documents from this software assessment effort.

-## CREDITS
+## ACKNOWLEDGEMENTS
+The CH Archives thanks all AS users and contributors who make their work available for discovery and reuse.
+Reference material used in the assessment efforts and CH Archives version of the import guide are available in the [Resources section](/archivesspace-import.md#resources).

-The Template was created by Kate Bowers for the [Harvard blog](https://blogs.harvard.edu/archivaldescription/2017/01/26/spreadsheet_to_ead_to_as/) and published in January 2017.
-It was uploaded and edited by Marco Lo Cascio for Carnegie Hall Archives in June 2017.
+The original template to convert spreadsheets to EAD for AS was created by Kate Bowers for the [Harvard blog](https://blogs.harvard.edu/archivaldescription/2017/01/26/spreadsheet_to_ead_to_as/) and published in January 2017.
+Formulas and other aspects of this template were modified by [Marco Lo Cascio](https://github.com/marcolock) for Carnegie Hall Archives in June 2017, and appear in this repo's [Template spreadsheet](EAD%20to%20AS.xlsx).

 ## USAGE AND LICENSE
 ### USAGE GUIDELINES